jlar0che/Pi-hole-Automated-Backup-Solution/README.md

 The next problem was "how do I automate this?".
 Teleporter works fine, but the joys of a successful Home Lab architecture is not having a ton of things that require manual handling.
 Hence, this project was born!

 **NOTE:**
-In addition to the automated Teleporter backups provided by this solution, I setup a secondary Pi-hole DNS server and synced it with my primary Pi-hole instance using [Orbital Sync](https://github.com/mattwebbio/orbital-sync).
-Therefore for my setup to fail my Primary Pi-hole instance on my Raspberry Pi plus my backups of that instance on my NAS plus my secondary Pi-hole instance running in Docker would all have to fail.
+In addition to the automated Teleporter backups provided by this solution, I setup a secondary Pi-hole DNS server and synced it with my primary Pi-hole instance using ~~Orbital Sync~~ [Nebula-Sync](https://github.com/lovelaze/nebula-sync).
+Therefore, for my setup to fail my Primary Pi-hole instance on my Raspberry Pi plus my backups of that instance on my NAS plus my secondary Pi-hole instance running in Docker would both have to fail.

 ### Built With